Abhay478/Compilers_Proj/specs.md

 ### Buffers

 Buffers are used to store data in memory.
 They are similar to arrays in C, and do not allow scalar multiplication or element-wise addition.
 The syntax is as follows:

+Note that the array initialization syntax returns a `Buf` type, and not a `Vec`.

 ```
 let a: Buf<u32> = [1, 2, 3];
 let b: u32 = a[0];
 ```

-Buffers can have views (aka slices) using the `..` operator.
+Buffers can be sliced using the `..` operator (similar to `:` in Python).
 The syntax is as follows:

 ```
 let a: Buf<u32> = [1, 2, 3, 4, 5];
-let b: Buf<u32> = a[0..2];
-print(b) // [1, 2]
+let b: Buf<u32> = a[0..2]; // b is [1, 2]
 ```

 ### Strings